Iselinklementin/semester-project-2/README.md

 ## Brief
-Design your website using your favourite tool.
-You will need to create a suitable logo.
-You must apply all that you have learned in your studies so far.

 The site must have a good user experience and UI design, following today’s trends and design patterns.
 Build a frontend with home, product list, product detail and cart pages.
 Build admin pages to create, update and delete products.